-The Intergroup Dialogue Project (IDP) is a social justice education program that helps students develop intergroup relations skills, thereby preparing them to live and work in an increasingly diverse world.
-Our courses are specially designed to empower students to communicate and collaborate across social, cultural, and power differences, and to promote equity and democracy in their communities.
+The Intergroup Dialogue Project (IDP), brought to Cornell in 2012, is an opportunity for Cornellians to develop dialogue about and across identity differences, in order to create a more empathetic community that doesn’t just tolerate difference, but celebrates it.
+Our courses and workshops are specially designed to empower participants to communicate and collaborate across social, cultural, and power differences, and to promote equity and democracy in their communities.

 Our program is developing rapidly, and we would love to have you on board!
-Come join us as we continue to affect change on campus.
+Join us as we continue to affect change on campus.
 Watch our video below to learn more!